JAMB Cut-off Marks for 2019/2020 admission for Universities, Polytechnics, Colleges of Education, Agriculture and other institutions are not yet out.

-Candidates who sat for 2018 UTME and have chosen schools would like to know their chance of getting admission.
-It is essential that you know the cut-off mark of the school you have chosen before attempting the exam.
+Candidates who sat for 2019 UTME and chose schools would like to know their chance of getting admission.
+It is essential that you know the cut-off mark of the school you chose before attempting the exam.
 This will let you know if you need to do extra studying.

-The 2017 JAMB UTME Cut-off marks should be known by candidates who took part in the 2018 UTME.
-This post will talk about the JAMB cut-off marks set by JAMB for all Universities, Polytechnic and other institutions.
+This post will talk about the JAMB cut-off marks by JAMB for all Universities, Polytechnic and other institutions.
 JAMB announces this every year which the schools use as benchmark for admission.

-When we are talking about the JAMB UTME Cut-off marks, we do not mean the ones to be used by the school.
-This one is that usually released by the Joint Admissions and Matriculation Board for institutions to use as benchmarks.
+When we are talking about the JAMB UTME Cut off marks, we do not mean the ones to be used by the school.
+This one is that one that the Joint Admissions and Matriculation Board will release for institutions to use as benchmarks.

-These decisions were taken at the 2017 Combined Policy Meetings on Admissions into Tertiary Institutions in Nigeria which ended on Tuesday.
+They took these decisions at the 2017 Combined Policy Meetings on Admissions into Tertiary Institutions in Nigeria which ended on Tuesday.

 JAMB Registrar, Prof. Is-haq Oloyede said institutions, with the decision, are not to go below the minimum cut-off points adopted at the meeting for admissions.

-Ahead of the admission, JAMB had warned institutions against shortchanging candidates whose performances merit admission, saying it would not condone such act.
+Ahead of the admission, JAMB had warned institutions against shortchanging candidates whose performances merit admission.
+It says it would not condone such act.

-The board will ensure that criterion set by Senate are strictly adhered to by the institutions’ admission officers and no shifting of goal post in the middle of the admission exercise.
+The board will ensure that institutions’ admission officers strictly adhere to the criterion set by Senate.
+No shifting of goal post in the middle of the admission exercise.

-We are going to be releasing more information on JAMB and Post-UTME for 2017/2018 admission soon.
+Finally, we are going to be releasing more information on JAMB and Post-UTME for 2019/2020 admission soon.
 If you don’t want to miss this information, subscribe to our updates.

 IMPORTANT READ: List of Schools Whose Post-UTME Forms Are Out for 2018/2019